austin-hoover/btfsim/README.md

         * Scripts are contained in dated files with descriptive tag (e.g. '2022-09-01_make_bunch.py')
         * Each folder should have a README.txt or README.md describing the study.
         * All analysis scripts/notebooks are kept here as well.
 Jupyter notebooks should be cleared before commiting changes.

-        * No data is tracked with git; data will be stored on DropBox or external drive with same file structure as the `scripts` folder.
+No input/output data files are tracked with git; data will be stored on DropBox or external drive with the same file structure.

 All data analysis/visualization routines will be stored in the [`beamphys`](https://github.com/austin-hoover/beamphys) repository.